 - Population: 668,849

-If you’re a young single looking for a city with a little bit of everything, Seattle is the place for you!
-This Pacific Northwest gem is home to huge tech companies like Amazon and Microsoft, some of the best coffee shops in the U.S., amazing outdoor recreation, and an environmentally-friendly culture.
-It’s no wonder why the Emerald City is one of the best places to live on the West Coast!
+If you’re single and looking for a city with a little bit of everything, Seattle is the place for you!
+This gem in the Pacific Northwest has major employers like Amazon and Nordstrom, some of the best coffee shops in the U.S., amazing outdoor recreation, and a culture that puts sustainability first.
+It’s no wonder the Emerald City is one of the best places to live on the West Coast!

 Things to Do in Seattle

 Moving to one of these top U.S. cities for singles?
 Extra Space Storage has storage facilities throughout the country to make your transition as convenient as possible.
-Find self storage near you!
+Find a storage rental near you!

 City statistics from AreaVibes